opengsn/docs/javascript-client/tutorial.md

 finance based on the sender, the target contract, and possibly additional information.

 Paymasters are contracts, so they are always available, same as any other Ethereum contract.
-Relayers are internet sites which get paid by paymasters for their services.
-Running a new relay is cheap and easy ([see directions here](/relay-server/tutorial.md)).
+Relays are servers which get paid by paymasters for their services.
+Running a new relay does not require any special skills ([see directions here](/relay-server/tutorial.md)).

-We expect (though not require) that anybody who opens a dapp for relayed calls will also set up a relay or two, so there will be enough that they can't all be censored.

-Note that everything the relayers do is verified.
+Note that everything the relays do is verified.
 They cannot cheat, and if a relay attempts to censor a client at most it can delay the message by a few seconds before the client selects to go through a different relay.